 \section{CONCLUSION}

-In conclusion, we have presented EEGPT, the first generalist EEG foundation model designed to overcome the limitations of existing specialized EEG models.
-By introducing an electrode-wise modeling strategy, developing an autoregressive pre-training approach, and implementing a multi-task transfer learning paradigm with a learnable electrode graph network, EEGPT unifies diverse EEG datasets and captures the sequential and temporal dependencies inherent in EEG signals.
+In conclusion, we have presented BrainGPT, the first generalist EEG foundation model designed to overcome the limitations of existing specialized EEG models.
+By introducing an electrode-wise modeling strategy, developing an autoregressive pre-training approach, and implementing a multi-task transfer learning paradigm with a learnable electrode graph network, BrainGPT unifies diverse EEG datasets and captures the sequential and temporal dependencies inherent in EEG signals.
 Our model demonstrates superior performance across 12 benchmarks, showcasing its versatility and scalability.
-We hope that EEGPT will inspire further research and development in generalist EEG models.
+We hope that BrainGPT will inspire further research and development in generalist EEG models.